 We expect the effort you invest will return dividends in several ways.
 First, you will acquire knowledge and experience with web design.
 This is becoming an assumed skill in today's world similar to current presumptions regarding people's fluency with email, word processing, or spreadsheet software.
 Second, it will give you experience reflecting on your accomplishments and presenting those accomplishments.
 In other words, this exercise gives you experience preparing a resume.
 We anticipate that you will use your portfolio as the basis for your resume when applying for summer internships or for employment after graduating.
 The portfolio will provide a great opportunity to make a strong impression during an interview.
 Commonly, an interviewer will ask you to describe a significant project that you have completed.
 The portfolio will give applicants an opportunity to show and even demonstrate work that they have completed.

 By the time of the Senior Seminar, the portfolio should be well crafted and essentially complete.
 We will evaluate portfolios at that time according to their coherence, completeness, and creativity.
 For coherence, we will look for logical structure and grouping of material.
-For completeness, we will expect prominent placement of all major projects, papers and work experience.
+For completeness, we will expect prominent placement of all required elements and reasonable additions to those.
 For creativity, we will assess how well a student packaged her particular experience in a novel but effective manner.

 We hope students will exercise considerable thought and creativity in the design and construction of your portfolio.
 However, by the time a student graduates, all portfolios must have certain elements in one form or another (but in one that is readily identifiable).